10 Best Ocean Disaster Documentaries To Binge-Watch

 Chasing Coral (2017)

-All of us have heard about the mass coral depletion but what is it exactly?
-Directed by Jeff Orlowski-Yang, the Chasing Coral documentary explores the dramatic decline of coral reefs worldwide and follows a team of divers, scientists and photographers who are determined to document and raise awareness about coral bleaching, a phenomenon caused by rising ocean temperatures.
-Through stunning underwater cinematography and time-lapse imagery, they capture the beauty of coral reefs as well as their rapid deterioration as well as throw light onto the scientific research behind coral bleaching.
+Most of us have heard about the mass coral reef depletion happening in our oceans but what does that looming ecological disaster actually mean for humanity?

+Directed by Jeff Orlowski-Yang, Chasing Coral is a documentary that helps answer that question.
+It explores the dramatic decline of coral reefs around the world and follows a team of divers, scientists and photographers who are determined to document and raise awareness about coral bleaching, a phenomenon caused by rising ocean temperatures.
+Through stunning underwater cinematography and time-lapse imagery, they capture the beauty of coral reefs as well as their rapid deterioration while also throwing light on coral bleaching.

 IMDb rating: 8.1/10